gvwilson/thirdbit/fiction/in-heck/index.md

 Gumption thought,
 panic rising in his throat.

-But he had reckoned without Bee Six Vee.
+But he had reckoned without Crusher and Bee Six Vee.
-The mulebot slammed into the attacker's side with a clang he was sure they must have heard all the way back in Rusty Bridge.
+The hauler slammed into the attacker's side with a clang he was sure they must have heard all the way back in Rusty Bridge.
+As the crab tank scrabbled to regain its footing,
+Bee Six Vee rammed it as well.
-As the crab tank scrabbled to regain its footing, Special Blazes flung a stream of fire straight into its joints.
+Special Blazes flung a stream of fire straight into its joints.

 One second, two…
 Smoke and flame burst out of the rear of the crab tank.
-Bee Six Vee rammed it again.
+The two big bots rammed it together.
 Its legs crumpled beneath it and it lay still.

 *Boom!*
 Meribeth fired again,
-bringing down a scout that Maddy hadn't even seen.
+knocking over a scout bot that Maddy hadn't even seen.
 "Stay here!"
 the bear bellowed,
 sprinting into the clearing